Last Updated: August 22, 2021

 A Tier A passport does not come without a hefty price tag.

-Qualifying dependents include the applicant’s spouse and children under 18; children over 18 can qualify if they are unmarried and in school.
-Retirement-aged parents in the family can qualify for this visa, as well.
+Qualifying dependents include the applicant’s spouse and children under age 18 years; children over 18 can qualify if they are unmarried and in school.
+Retirement-aged parents in the family can also qualify for this visa.

 While the Portuguese Golden Visa involves less paperwork than other similar programs, it’s a good idea to get professional help to ensure that everything is done correctly and to deal with the country’s bureaucracy.

-If you decide to go the real estate investment route, you’ll need to factor in taxes, stamp duty, and other fees as well.
+And if you applied through the real estate investment route, you’ll need to factor in taxes, stamp duty, and other fees.

-While it depends on which investment bracket you choose, you are safe expecting to pay around 9%-10% of your investment in these fees.
+While it depends on which investment bracket you choose, you can expect to pay around 9%-10% of your investment in fees.
 The bulk of that cost comes from the Property Transfer Tax (IMT) if you are investing in real estate.

 Again, this program is not cheap.

 These fees are just a part of the price you pay to get the best of the best.
-If you are not willing to pay these fees, then you should consider a different residence by investment program.
+If you are not willing to pay the fees, then you should consider a different Residence by Investment program.

 A Step-by-Step Golden Visa Application Guide